MicahElie/Sym-Bot/Application/README.md

 ### SerialComm
 Serial communication is used between Control System (PI4) and Robotic Arm (OpenCr)

-Steps to setup serial device (Must do before you launch main application) :
+Steps to setup Serial device (Must do before you launch main application) :
 1. Find the Serial Port of OpenCr Board (You can find this information with Arduino IDE -> Tools -> Ports)
-2. Change port number on this line
+2. Change port number on this line:
 ```
 15  messageIO.addDevice(SerialComm("/dev/ttyACM0", 57600))  # Robotic Arm (OpenCr Board)
 ```
-* On Windows OS, the Port Number start with COM#
+* On Windows OS, the Port Number starts with COM#
-* On Linux OS, the Port Number start with /dev/ttyACM# or /dev/USB#
+* On Linux OS, the Port Number starts with /dev/ttyACM# or /dev/USB#

 ### Translate
-When the bluetooth communication is established, it should receive messages in this form:
+When the Bluetooth communication is established, it should receive messages in this form:
 <div id="platform" align="center">
     <img src="./img/MessageReceived.png" alt="Communication Protocol" width="675"/>
 </div>

-As you can see, this message receives the mode, the flexion state of four finger and information from the IMU.
-The strucutre used is a dictionnay whith the keys "Mode", "Flex" and "IMU".
+As you can see, this message receives the mode, the flexion state of four fingers and information from the IMU.
+The strucutre used is a dictionary whith the keys "Mode", "Flex" and "IMU".
 - Modes are linked with the "chooseMode()" function.
 It is possible to add others modes if you want, but make sure to use numbers that are used in this function
-- Flexion state are linked with the "Flex" key of the dictionnary and are used in every function of the translate class, depending on the way we want to translate the message
+- Flexion states are linked with the "Flex" key of the dictionary and are used in every function of the translate class, depending on the way we want to translate the message
-- Horizontal and vertical are not use in our application, but it could used ofr knowing how your hand moves, vertically and horizontally.
-It's is linked with the "IMU" key of the dictionnary
+- Horizontal and vertical are not used in our application, but it could be used for knowing how your hand moves, vertically and horizontally.
+It's linked with the "IMU" key of the dictionary
 - Rotation is also linked with the "IMU" key and it is used to know if your hand is upside-down or not.
-It also used in every function of the translate class.
+It's also used in every function of the translate class.
 In our particular case, the orientation of the hand indicates in which direction you want to control the motor.

 As it was stated before, it is possible to add an other mode.
 It also means that you may want to add another function in the translate class.
 Here's how you should do it:
 - Add mode in chooseMode() and execute the name of your new function in the if clause.